BishopFox/cloudfox/README.md

 ### AWS
 * AWS CLI installed
 * Supports AWS profiles, AWS environment variables, or metadata retrieval (on an ec2 instance)
-* A principal with one recommended policies attacehd (described below)
+* A principal with one recommended policies attached (described below)
-* Reccommended attached policies: **`SecurityAudit` + [CloudFox custom policy](./misc/aws/cloudfox-policy.json)**
+* Recommended attached policies: **`SecurityAudit` + [CloudFox custom policy](./misc/aws/cloudfox-policy.json)**
 * Additional policy notes (as of 09/2022):
    * [The cloudfox policy we created](./misc/aws/cloudfox-policy.json) has a complete list of every permission cloudfox uses and nothing else
-   * `arn:aws:iam::aws:policy/SecurityAudit` - Covers most cloudfox checks but is missing newer services or permissions like apprunner:\*, grafana:\*, lambda:GetFunctionURL, lightsail:GetContainerServices
+   * **`arn:aws:iam::aws:policy/SecurityAudit`** - Covers most cloudfox checks but is missing newer services or permissions like apprunner:\*, grafana:\*, lambda:GetFunctionURL, lightsail:GetContainerServices
-   *  `arn:aws:iam::aws:policy/job-function/ViewOnlyAccessetcchecks` - Covers most cloudfox checks but is missing newer services or permissions like AppRunner:\*, grafana:\*, lambda:GetFunctionURL, lightsail:GetContainerServices - and is also missing iam:SimulatePrincipalPolicy.
+   *  **`arn:aws:iam::aws:policy/job-function/ViewOnlyAccess`** - Covers most cloudfox checks but is missing newer services or permissions like AppRunner:\*, grafana:\*, lambda:GetFunctionURL, lightsail:GetContainerServices - and is also missing iam:SimulatePrincipalPolicy.
-   *  `arn:aws:iam::aws:policy/ReadOnlyAccess` - Only missing AppRunner, but also grants things like "s3:Get*" which can be overly permissive.
+   *  **`arn:aws:iam::aws:policy/ReadOnlyAccess`** - Only missing AppRunner, but also grants things like "s3:Get*" which can be overly permissive.
-   *  `arn:aws:iam::aws:policy/AdministratorAccess` - This will work just fine with CloudFox, but if you were given this level of access as a penetration tester, that should probably be a finding in itself :)
+   *  **`arn:aws:iam::aws:policy/AdministratorAccess`** - This will work just fine with CloudFox, but if you were given this level of access as a penetration tester, that should probably be a finding in itself :)

 ### Azure
 * Viewer or similar permissions applied.